 Installing a Receiver Hitch

 Although many new trucks have a square receiver hitch at the back, my 1990 Ford F-150 didn’t.
 A receiver is a metal recess just below the rear bumper with a hollow 2-inch by 2-inch square hole made to accept various hitches and attachments, including the Big Bed.
 Although installing a square hitch receiver looked daunting, the work turned out to be an easy, 30-minute DIY driveway job.
 As I discovered, receivers are custom-made for various trucks, and simply bolt to the underside of the frame.
 Clamp the receiver to the frame, then use the factory-drilled bolt holes in the receiver to guide the location of holes you need to drill in the frame.
-My receiver required 1/2-inch diameter holes which proved easy to bore with a good bit and an 18-volt cordless drill, even through the 1/4-inch thick steel of my truck frame.
+My receiver required 1/2-inch diameter holes which proved fairly easy to bore with a good bit and an 18-volt cordless drill, even through the 1/4-inch thick steel of my truck frame.

 The video below shows a trick I discovered for more easily drilling holes in a vehicle frame where the holes go upwards.
-Not all the holes you’ll have to drill go in this direction, but if some do you’ll want to save your arms and try this method of using a scissor jack to help.
+Not all the holes you’ll have to drill for a receiver hitch go in this direction, but if some do you’ll want to save your arms and try this method of using a scissor jack to help.
 It made all the difference for me on one particular project.

 After living with the Big Bed for more than a decade, I can say that it’s every bit as useful as it looks.
 It takes less than 60 seconds to slip the end of the unit into the square receiver hitch and unfold the wings.
 The outfit provides rock-solid support for anything that extends beyond the tailgate, eliminating the need for a trailer or the kind of weights typically used to counterbalance long loads.
 Removal is just as fast when you’re done hauling.
 The unit folds into a 5-inch wide, 52-inch long, 38 lbs. example of the kind of innovation that can make a big difference.